 Budget support favours true partnerships, in which we work with our partner countries as equals.
 We accompany them in their reform process towards achieving the SDGs, through a balanced and open policy dialogue, and reward their performance when results are met.

 Budget support fosters our partner countries’ ownership of development policies and reforms.
 It relies on transparency, mutual respect, accountability, performance, and risk management, with the aim of increasing the effectiveness of our development cooperation.

 The rules of EU budget support were set by the European Commission communication on ‘The future approach to EU budget support to third countries’ (2011), approved by the European Council in 2012, which also highlights the need for a coordinated approach at EU level, to ensure the effectiveness of this aid modality.

 This initial framework was later completed by our international commitment to the UN 2030 Agenda for Sustainable Development (2015) and the Addis Ababa Action Agenda (2015).
 The European Consensus on Development (2017), which implements the 2030 Agenda in the EU, reiterates the importance of a coordinated approach to budget support and insists also on the need for a rights-based approach, to make sure no one is left behind.

-As a general objective and in line with the above commitments, EU budget support aims at strengthening our partnerships with third countries, to promote sustainable development, eradicate poverty, reduce inequalities, and consolidate peace and democracy.
+As a general objective and in line with the above commitments, EU budget support aims at strengthening our partnerships with partner countries, to promote sustainable development, eradicate poverty, reduce inequalities, and consolidate peace and democracy.

 EU budget support is tailored to the development needs of our partner countries.
 Specific objectives therefore vary but are always in line with our partner countries’ own development policies, priorities, and objectives, and consistent with the EU’s external action policy.